What is melasma?

 What causes melasma?

-Research is attempting to pinpoint the roles of stem cell, neural, vascular and local hormonal factors in promoting melanocyte activation.
+- Researchers are examining the roles of stem cell, neural, vascular, and local hormonal factors in promoting melanocyte activation.

 What are the clinical features of melasma?

 Melasma presents as bilateral, asymptomatic, light-to-dark brown macules or patches with irregular borders.

 Distinct patterns include: